Speed skating at the 1924 Winter Olympics – Men's 500 metres: Summary

 The event required competitors to skate one and quarter laps of the 400 metre track.
 Under the rules of the International Skating Union, athletes raced in pairs in a straight time-trial event.
 Prior to the event, the pairs were determined by the drawing of lots.
 With 31 speed skaters from 13 nations due to compete, this was reduced to 27 from 10 nations after the withdrawal of four athletes, including Christfried Burmeister who was due to be Estonia's only representative at the inaugural Winter Games.
 He did not enter the Chamonix event and his withdrawal was not communicated to the organisers of the Games in time.
 This resulted in a slight reordering of the skaters.

 Leading up the Games, the Finnish team was training in Davos where Clas Thunberg had set a time of 43.8 seconds, four tenths slower than Oscar Mathisen's world record.
 Mathisen's professional status prevented him from participating in these Games.
 The Americans took part in metric competitions at Saranac Lake, where Jewtraw set a time of 46.6 seconds.
 He also set a new world record in the 100 yard event in 9.4 seconds whilst Roald Larsen of Norway skated 44.6 seconds in Frogner.

 Joe Moore of the United States and Eric Blomgren of Sweden became the first athletes to ever compete at the Winter Olympics, with Moore setting the first Olympic record covering the distance in 45.6 seconds.
 Asser Wallenius of Finland, bettered Moore's time by six-tenths of a second to move into first position with 11 skaters remaining.
 Next to skate was the eventual silver medallist Norway's Oskar Olsen who crossed the line in 44.2 seconds.
-The defending world champion Clas Thunberg and Norway's Roald Larsen had to settle for sharing the bronze medal with a time of 44.8 seconds.
+The world champion Clas Thunberg and Norway's Roald Larsen had to settle for sharing the bronze medal with a time of 44.8 seconds.
 The gold medal performance came from pair 15 where American Jewtraw was up against Charles Gorman.
 The Canadian took the lead, before he was soon overtaken by Jewtraw finishing in a time of 44 seconds.

 Jewtraw coming from a poor family found the sport expensive but found sponsorship from Lake Placid businessman Jack Mabbit.
 He had retired before the 1924 Games but returned to the sport to compete in France.
 After competing in the 1500 and 5000 metre events at these Games he retired for good.
 Jewtraw's gold medal is on display at the Smithsonian Institution in Washington, D.C.